 Graduate Teaching Assistants and Associates and Graduate Research Assistants who are employed at least 25% FTE will automatically be enrolled in the Graduate Student Employee Insurance program.
 The university pays 100% of the premium for these students.
 These students may elect to add spouse or dependent coverage at their own expense.
 If students already have insurance coverage through another insurance carrier, this policy functions as additional coverage.
 The Student Health Clinic manages the Graduate Student Employee Health Insurance Program.
-Questions about the insurance should be directed to them at 865-974-3135.
+For information, see http://studenthealth.utk.edu/insrec_studentinsurance.php or call 865-974-3135.